FerDev438/conversor_moedas/README.md

 #### TODO
 Make functional
-Create the dispose method to the instances created
+and Create the dispose method to the instances created

 A few resources to get you started if this is your first Flutter project: